Teen Pregnancy and Childbearing

 Resources to Help

 Parenting at any age can be challenging, but it can be particularly difficult for adolescent parents.
-In 2011, almost 330,000 babies were born to teen girls between the ages of 15 and 19.
+In 2014, just over 249,000 babies were born to teen girls between the ages of 15 and 19.
 Childbearing during adolescence negatively affects the parents, their children, and society.
 Compared with their peers who delay childbearing, teen girls who have babies are:

 - Less likely to finish high school;